wp-plugins/nextgen-facebook/readme.txt

 = Version 6.15dev3 =

 * Added the 'Add HashTags to Descriptions' option to include tag names, converted to hashtags, in the Open Graph / Rich Pin description, tweet text, and social captions.
-* Updated the Custom Settings Validation Tools tab to include buttons instead of links.
+* Updated the Custom Settings Validation Tools tab to show buttons instead of links.
 * Changed default 'Include on Static Homepage' value from checked to unchecked.
 * Changed test for `get_transient()` return value in opengraph.php from !== false to is_array().
 * Added a test for `is_feed()` and NGFB_DISABLED constant in the social sharing widget.
-* Renamed all class prefixes from ngfb to Ngfb.
 * Moved the cache/debug/form/notice/script/style/update.php files from lib/ to lib/com/.
+* Renamed all class prefixes from ngfb to Ngfb and Sucom for classes under lib/com/.

 = Version 6.14.0 =